qt0tieyryo/mine-water-source-ml-transferability/README.md

 ## Repository release and DOI

-Keep the article title unchanged in the manuscript, supplementary files, repository description, README, and archive metadata.
 Create or update the public release only after the manuscript, supplementary files, code, processed non-sensitive tables, and figure files are frozen.
 Do not upload restricted raw workbooks unless the data providers approve redistribution.